-208. Growth and Development Seminar: Adolescent to Young Adult (1 sem. hr.).
 EDU 208 builds on EDU 200 giving special emphasis to the adolescent to young adult.
 The social, emotional, physical and cognitive characteristics will be explored so as to give the preservice teacher a clearer understanding of this age group and implications for teaching.
 Prerequisite: C- or higher in EDU 110 and PSY 101.
 Corequisite: EDU 200.
 (Fall, Spring)

-217. Children's Literature (R)(W)(F) (3 sem. hrs.).
+217. Children's Literature (R)(W)(F) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 This course is an introduction to the study of literature for children.
 Emphasis will be placed on analyzing picture books, early readers, middle grade novels, young adult literature, and early adult literature for their aesthetic and literary qualities.
 Both critical and creative response to children's literature will be explored.
 Prerequisite: WRI 101.
 (Spring, even-odd years)

-218. Adolescent Literature (R)(H) (3 sem. hrs.).
+218. Adolescent Literature (R)(H) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 Emphasis on literature written for adolescents, including a study of and reading from the various genres, how to use literature in the middle and secondary school classroom, how to read for a variety of purposes, reading aloud to students, SSR, reader response theory, censorship, literary elements, evaluating adolescent literature for quality and relevance, choosing a canon of literature and the transactional nature of reading literature.
 Unit and lesson planning will be required.
 The Internet will be used to research authors, find and contrast works of literary criticism and locate books for thematic units.
 Students will be required to read prose and poetry by a wide variety of American and non-American authors.
 Prerequisite: 2.75 GPA, and C- or higher in PSY 101 and EDU 220.
 (Fall, odd-even years)